 Teaching

-I have taught at Augusta University many programming courses.
+- I have taught at Augusta University many programming courses

-Guest lecture on introduction to artifact evaluation.
+- See my guest lecture on introduction to artifact evaluation